atharparvezce/statistics/README.md

-## This file contains statistics all you need for ML.
+## This file(Statistics.ipynb) contains statistics all you need for ML.